 Asset Turnover (AT) measures how well a business uses its assets to make and sell products.
 A higher AT means the business is using its assets well to create sales, showing it operates efficiently.

 Equity Multiplier (EM): Also known as financial leverage, EM assesses the extent to which a company employs debt to finance its assets.
-It is calculated by dividing average total assets by average shareholders’ equity.
+It is calculated by dividing the average total assets by the average shareholders’ equity.
 It highlights the extent to which a company relies on debt to fund its operations.

 Formula: